 Cage The Elephant touches on social issues, personal struggles, and existential thoughts.
 They manage to strike a balance between introspection and relatability.

 Hailing from the vibrant streets of Newcastle, England, during the transformative 1960s, The Animals swiftly carved a niche for themselves in the music world.

-With Eric Burdon’s powerful vocals at the helm, they delivered a sound that was both raw and steeped in blues, captivating the hearts of British Invasion enthusiasts.
+With Eric Burdon’s powerful vocals, they delivered a sound that was both raw and steeped in blues, captivating the hearts of British Invasion enthusiasts.